NikitaSharma1342/Etch-a-sketch/README.md

 # Etch-a-sketch
-A mini projet in which a primitive paint application created with the help of turtle library.
+A mini project in which a primitive paint application created with the help of turtle library.

 # How to run:
 This paint programme is just for sketching